Crypto 'noobs' learn to cope with wild swings in digital coins

 Spooked by the sudden fall but not willing to book a loss, many investors are embracing a mantra known as “HODL.”
 The term stems from a misspelled post on an online forum during the cryptocurrency crash in 2013, when a user wrote he was “hodling” his bitcoin, instead of “holding.”

-Mike Gnitecki, for instance, bought one bitcoin at around $18,000 in December and was sitting on a 43 percent decline, waiting for a recovery.
+Mike Gnitecki, for instance, bought one bitcoin at around $18,000 in December and was sitting on a 43 percent decline as of Friday, waiting for a recovery.

 “I view it as having been a fun side investment similar to a gamble,” said Gnitecki, a paramedic from Texas.
 “Clearly I lost some money on this particular gamble.”